 The program progressed further in 2017 towards achieving key milestones across all work streams.
-In particular, up to date, the Group is in the process of finalizing the IFRS 9 accounting policies, key processes and process flows and the ECL methodologies.
+In particular, up to date, the Group is in the process of developing draft IFRS 9 accounting policies, key processes and process flows and the ECL methodologies.
 Educational workshops to the involved stakeholders are being conducted on the impact of IFRS 9 to the Group's lending practices and day-to-day operational activities in order to ensure that the new requirements are well understood and will be applied consistently across the Group.

-The implementation phase of the IT solution and the pilot run have been completed.
-The Group will undertake a parallel run of IAS 39 and IFRS 9 in order to ensure a seamless transition to the new standard on the required effective date, while testing, model validation and refinement activities will continue up to the end of 2017.
+The implementation phase of the IT solution has been completed and a pilot run has commenced.
+The Group intends to undertake a parallel run of IAS 39 and IFRS 9 in order to ensure a seamless transition to the new standard on the required effective date, while testing, model validation and refinement activities will continue up to the end of 2017.